dromzeh/dromzeh/README.md

 hi, i make discord bots and other things when i'm bored.

-- i'm currently working on a discord bot using discord.py with an integrated soundboard system, support for loads of games statistics + game linking 🚀
+- i'm currently working on a discord bot using discord.py with an integrated soundboard system, support for loads of games statistics + game account linking 🚀

 ---